Kosovo–Malaysia relations: 2025 official visit to Malaysia

 On 1 May 2025, the President of Kosovo, Vjosa Osmani Sadriu, travelled to Malaysia for a four-day long official visit.
 She landed at Kuala Lumpur International Airport, where she was received by Malaysia's Education Minister Fadhlina Sidek.

 On the next day, she met with Malaysia's Prime Minister Anwar Ibrahim at Perdana Putra.
-There, she awarded Anwar the Order of Independence —the highest civilian honour of Kosovo— in recognition of Malaysia's support for Kosovo’s statehood and post-independence development, and also Anwar's personal commitment in strengthening bilateral relations.
+There, she awarded Anwar the Order of Independence —the highest civilian honour of Kosovo— in recognition of Malaysia's support for Kosovo's statehood and post-independence development, and also Anwar's personal commitment in strengthening bilateral relations.

 In a joint press conference with Anwar, she described Malaysia as “more than just a friend to Kosovo”, but a “partner in our shared pursuit of peace, prosperity and progress”.
 In the same day, Osmani also officiated the opening of Kosovon Embassy in Kuala Lumpur.
-Osmani described the newly-opened embassy as "a window through which Kosovo engages with the world".
+Osmani described the newly opened embassy as "a window through which Kosovo engages with the world".

 During the embassy's opening ceremony, she also posthumously awarded the Order of Independence to the late prime minister of Malaysia, Abdullah Ahmad Badawi, whom she met in 2008, for his support of Kosovo's independence and his efforts to garner international backing for Kosovo.
 Under Abdullah's leadership, Malaysia is one of the first countries to recognise Kosovo's independence.
 The award was received on Abdullah's behalf by his son-in-law, Khairy Jamaludin.

 In an interview with RTM and Bernama, Osmani hailed the recent granting of 30-day visa-free entry to Kosovo citizens by the Malaysian government on 25 April 2025 as a new milestone that will further boost the two nations’ ties.
 Osmani said Kosovo had previously granted 90-day visa-free entry to Malaysian citizens sometime ago, and now Malaysia has reciprocated the move.

 On 3 May, after visiting the Islamic Arts Museum Malaysia, Osmani visited Abdullah's grave and paid her respects to him at the Heroes' Mausoleum of National Mosque in Kuala Lumpur, together with some of Abdullah's family members.
-Osmani concluded his official visit in Malaysia the next day and left for Brunei.
+Osmani concluded her official visit in Malaysia the next day and left for Brunei.